Living with Hashimoto’s: How I Navigate My Thyroid Disease and Tips for Other Women Struggling with it

 4. The Museums/Libraries

 I have never been one to frequent museums much before arriving to Raleigh, but now I am thrilled that our city has so many to offer.
 It's a free way to spend an afternoon learning or letting your kid be amazed.
 Raleigh has an Art, Science, History, and Kids Museum to name a few of our larger ones.
-The Kids Museum is by far my favorite because it allows Henry to run wild, and everything is safe and kid friendly.
-The museum also offers 21+ nights where adults to drink beer and be kids at the same time.
+The Kids Museum is by far my favorite because it allows Henry to run wild, and everything's safe and kid friendly.
+The museum also offers 21+ nights where adults can drink beer and be kids at the same time.
 The science museum also offers traveling exhibits.
 I have been able to see the Titanic and Race one, both which have been fascinating and full of wealths of information.
 I highly recommend these museums.

 Conversely, I have always been a fan of libraries, but I am really impressed at what the libraries in this city have to offer.
 Story times, resources, book clubs, community classes - to name a few.
 It's comforting to know that Americans spent more time at libraries than movie theaters in 2019.
 And after visiting the libraries in Raleigh, I can see why.